A Weekend of Golden Isles History

 On your final day of history, head over to Jekyll Island ($6 toll) to discover why the Jekyll Island National Historic Landmark District is a one of the largest ongoing restoration projects in the southeastern United States.
 Explore the historic district for the morning before grabbing lunch at one of Jekyll Island's restaurants with a view.

-We recommend spending the rest of the afternoon exploring the island's other historic sites including the Horton House and the Jekyll Island Museum.
+We recommend spending the rest of the afternoon exploring the island's other historic sites including the Horton House and the Mosaic Jekyll Island Museum.
 If you're interested in more, take a Historic District tram tour through for a guided version of your morning self-guided tour in the same area.

 In the evening, head to Historic Downtown Brunswick.
 If you get to Brunswick early, stop by each of the Signature Squares of Brunswick, and learn more about each of these unique spaces and how they fit into Brunswick's history.

 Complete your weekend history tour of the Golden Isles with a visit to the Historic Ritz Theatre.
 You might even be able to catch a show if you time it right!
 Afterward, shop and dine along Newcastle Street and catch yet another beautiful sunset along Mary Ross Waterfront Park, beside hard-working shrimp boats that have been tucked in for the night.
+And be sure to take a look at the memorial in the park to Brunswick's Liberty Ships.